 Add-ons for Revit - How to add columns at multiple levels in InstaCrete?

 Add-ons for Revit InstaCrete helps to add columns at multiple levels.
-The multi-level column is the tool used for this purpose.
+This tool adds multiple columns at multiple levels on a single grid intersection point.

 Use the arrow sign on the left side of the page to open the video tutorial index.

 Table of Contents

 Multi-level column part I – Placing & attaching data to it.